joelouthan/Theologicus/src/genesis/genesis02-4-25.md

 ><sup>8</sup> The LORD God planted a garden in Eden, in the east, and there he placed the man he had formed.
 The LORD God caused to grow out of the ground every tree pleasing in appearance and good for food, including the tree of life in the middle of the garden, as well as the tree of the knowledge of good and evil.

->Psalm 16:5-6 (CSB) LORD, you are my portion
+>Psalm 16:5-6 LORD, you are my portion
 >and my cup of blessing;
 >you hold my future.
 >The boundary lines have fallen for me
 >in pleasant places;
 >indeed, I have a beautiful inheritance.

->Matthew 6:31-34 (CSB) So don’t worry, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear?’
+>Matthew 6:31-34 So don’t worry, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear?’
 For the Gentiles eagerly seek all these things, and your heavenly Father knows that you need them.
 But seek first the kingdom of God and his righteousness, and all these things will be provided for you.
 Therefore don’t worry about tomorrow, because tomorrow will worry about itself.
 Each day has enough trouble of its own.

 ### God is righteous despite the sin in the world